antoniosergiojr/springboot-azure/README.md

 ## 💻 Technologies
     - Java
     - Spring Boot
+    - Maven
     - WebFlux (working reactively in spring and Netty embedded server)
     - Microsoft Azure (CosmosDB with the MongoDB API)
 ---

 ## 🚀 How to run